Eurovision Song Contest 2017: Final

-The final took place on 13 May 2017 and was won by Portugal.
+The final took place on 13 May 2017 at 22:00 EEST (21:00 CEST).
 The "Big Five", and the host country, Ukraine, qualified directly for the final.
-From the two semi-finals on 9 and 13 May 2017, twenty countries qualified for the final.
+From the two semi-finals on 9 and 11 May 2017, twenty countries qualified for the final.

 26 countries participated in the final, with all 42 participating countries eligible to vote.
 The running order for the final was revealed after the second semi-final qualifiers' press conference on 11 May.